lsaltz/robot_hand_generator/README.md

 ## Requirements:

 - Blender 2.93 (only version tested on possibly will work on newer versions)
-- linux os (tested on ubuntu) or WSL with ubuntu
+- Linux os or WSL with ubuntu
 - PyBullet for simple visaulization and joint checking
 - Python 3.6+